This startup almost convinced me to get Botox

 For Brian Yee, a partner at venture capital firm ACME Capital, this inclusive branding is representative of the opportunity he sees for the company.
 His firm has participated in a $17 million fundraising round in the company along with Tiger Global and Redesign Health, which is being announced today.

 “I think much like Hims and Roman tapped this undercurrent of the male consumer with some of these healthcare services, I do think there’s a real opportunity to cater to men,” he says, referencing two direct-to-consumer startups that sell men’s products in minimally designed packages for everything from hair loss to erectile dysfunction.
 “These things have been around for decades, but primarily targeted at women.”
-He also sees potential for EverBody to expand as a brand, from in-person treatments, to pre- and post-procedure care via an app on your phone, to a whole skincare line.
+He also sees potential for EverBody to expand as a brand, from in-person treatments to pre- and post-procedure care via an app on your phone, to a whole skincare line.

-Part of what venture capitalists see in EverBody is a new audience to the world of cosmetic procedures—people who are interested, but have been too intimidated to give it a try.
-Not did he invest in this most recent round, but Yee tells me he’ll be coming in for his first cosmetic procedure next week.
+Part of what venture capitalists see in EverBody is a new audience to the world of cosmetic procedures—people who are interested but have been too intimidated to give it a try.
+Not only did he invest in this most recent round, but Yee tells me he’ll be coming in for his first cosmetic procedure next week.
 “Probably Botox,” he says.

 Creating a new business model for Botox